-Taobao is often compared to the American betting purchase website, but Taobao is an innovative app that is interconnected in the Alibaba eCommerce ecosystem and has its own social media and video streaming service… in short, it does deliver much more than just the eBay of China when it comes to online shopping.
+Taobao is often compared to the American betting purchase website, but Taobao is an innovative app that is interconnected to the Alibaba eCommerce ecosystem and has its own social media and video streaming service… In short, it delivers much more than just the eBay of China when it comes to online shopping.
 Taobao does not even have a betting feature.

-Taobao and Tmall are both owned by the Alibaba Group and highly intertwined, but they are different in terms of their target audiences.
+If you heard of Taobao, then you have most likely also heard of its younger sister, Tmall.
+Taobao and Tmall are both owned by the Alibaba Group and are highly intertwined, but they are different in terms of their target audiences.

 Taobao is a consumer-to-consumer (C2C) eCommerce platform, while Tmall is a business-to-consumer (B2C) shopping platform.
-Taobao is more popular with small businesses and individual consumers, whereas Tmall is more popular with larger businesses.
+Taobao is more popular with small businesses and individual consumers, whereas Tmall is more popular with larger businesses and foreign companies.

 Tmall is generally seen as the branded, more quality/luxurious sister site to Taobao.